zhehaoli1999/Taichi-voxel-challenge/README.md

 > Figure: a 360-degree animation result of `rubberduck.py`.

 ## API Extension
-You can find the use of this extensional APIs in [rubberduck.py](./rubberduck.py)
+You can find the use of these extensional APIs in [rubberduck.py](./rubberduck.py)

 **Use right mouse button to roate view**